 The Honeybee Scriptures

-I am an artist and keeper of bees — two venerable vocations whose roots extend to the Neolithic and into a time when the roles of artist and shaman were essentially interchangeable.
+I am an artist and keeper of bees — two venerable vocations whose roots extend back to the Neolithic Age and into a time when the roles of artist and shaman were essentially interchangeable.
 The several etchings you see here, encrusted with amber-hued beeswax, are made in the time-honoured way, much as Rembrandt recorded the Dutch landscape on copper plates in the 17th century.
 They are made by hand and rely upon extensive fieldwork before being completed in studio.
 These works often take on a second life, when I insert them into a living beehive, where bees take over and continue the now collaborative creative process.